-- For those members who are new or who were in the plan last year: - We will cover a temporary supply of your drug during the first 90 days of your membership in the plan if you were new and during the first 90 days of the calendar year if you were in the plan last year.
-This temporary supply will be for a maximum of a 30-day supply.
-If your prescription is written for fewer days, we will allow multiple fills to provide up to a maximum of a 30-day supply of medication.
+• For those members who are new or who were in the plan last year:

+We will cover a temporary supply of your drug during the first 90 days of your membership in the plan if you were new and during the first 90 days of the calendar year if you were in the plan last year.
+This temporary supply will be for a maximum of a 30-day supply at a retail pharmacy, or a 31-day supply at a long term care pharmacy.
+If your prescription is written for fewer days, we will allow multiple fills to provide up to a maximum of a 30-day supply at a retail pharmacy, or a 31-day supply at a long term care pharmacy of medication.
 The prescription must be filled at a network pharmacy.
-(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.) - For those members who have been in the plan for more than 90 days and reside in a long-term care (LTC) facility and need a supply right away: - We will cover one 31-day supply of a particular drug, or less if your prescription is written for fewer days.
-This is in addition to the above temporary supply situation. - For current members of the plan who are moving from a long-term care (LTC) facility or a hospital stay to home and need a transition supply right away:
+(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.)

+• For those members who have been in the plan for more than 90 days and reside in a long-term care (LTC) facility and need a supply right away:

+We will cover one 31-day supply of a particular drug, or less if your prescription is written for fewer days.
+This is in addition to the above temporary supply situation.

+• For current members of the plan who are moving from a long-term care (LTC) facility or a hospital stay to home and need a temporary supply right away: